18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 What I Carried Before I Had Words For It

 My mother attempted to take her own life while I was in the womb.
-And it didn't begin with her.
-My maternal grandmother, a foster child of Lakota ancestry, experienced profound neglect and abuse, and still carries a great deal of shame.
+Her mother, a foster child of Lakota ancestry, experienced profound neglect and abuse, and still carries a great deal of shame.
 Her parents carried it before her.
-This is what Rachel Yehuda's epigenetic research confirms and what Indigenous peoples have always known: trauma moves through bloodlines, through nervous systems, through the way a mother holds or cannot hold her child.
-Some of what I've spent my life metabolizing was never mine to begin with.
-It arrived already ancient.
+This is what Indigenous people have always known and what epigenetic research now confirms: trauma moves through bloodlines, through nervous systems, through the way a mother holds or cannot hold her child.

 That instruction played out across decades.
 Not as a conscious belief.
 As a body organized around threat.

-I say this without judgment.
+I love all three of my parents for exactly who they are.
+But no amount of love can address the preverbal body of a child who has already learned: the people you belong to can disappear.
 The people who raised me were passing forward wounds they never had the chance to heal.
-And my mother has also been one of the deepest sources of love in my life.
-Her love has felt unconditional in a way I can only describe as angelic.
-The same woman who carried that much pain also carried that much devotion.
+My mother has also been one of the deepest sources of unconditional love in my life, the same woman who carried that much pain also carried that much devotion.
 Both are true.
-As I've learned to listen more intently to her, and to the stories never spoken aloud, I've discovered how much generational shame my family line has carried, silently shaping lives no one thought to question.
-The full spectrum of what we have lived through together has taught us how to deepen our caring and healing in ways the easy road never could have.
+As I've learned to listen to her more closely, I've discovered how much generational shame my family line has carried, silently shaping lives no one thought to question.
 I am grateful for all of it.

-“Toxic shame is no longer an emotion that signals our limits.
-It is a state of being, a core identity.”
+Toxic shame is no longer an emotion that signals our limits.
+It is a state of being, a core identity.

 How the Pattern Repeated